ajgwords/project-template/README.md

 ## Initialisation

+In GitHub fork this repo if you want to use it in your own account.
+Make sure that the repo is set to be a template (see https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).
+Then use that template to create new repositories (see https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), clone and use as usual.

+Make sure that you update the .gitignore file to work as you want it to.

 ## pixi

 pixi is a package management tool leveraging the existing _conda_ ecosystem to obtain packages written in Python, C, C++, and many other languages.
 Like _uv_ it allows reproducibility through dedicated, isolated environments that can be easily recreated.
 It ensures compatibility across Linux, macOS, Windows, and more.
+Recommended for geospatial work due to the packages in conda-forge.

+It is useful for compatability across users to version control both the pixi.lock and pixi.toml files.

 * Install pixi if you don't have it already